Functional Neuromuscular Electrical Stimulation

 Hamid notes that, with either device, there is a time delay of 1 to 2 seconds between command generation and execution of grasp function that interferes with the speed with which the patient can grasp and release objects.

 Interpretation of the evidence for upper -extremity neuroprostheses for patients with spinal cord injuries or post-stroke is limited by the small number of subjects and lack of data demonstrating its utility outside the study setting.
-The available evidence is insufficient to conclude that neuromuscular electrical stimulation (NMES) improves outcomes by providing some upper -extremity function.
+The available evidence is insufficient to conclude that NMES improves outcomes by providing some upper -extremity function.

 Stroke and Spinal Cord Injury

 Functional NMES with a foot-drop stimulator (WalkAide) was compared with an ankle-foot orthosis in an industry-affiliated multicenter RCT (NCT01087957) that included 495 Medicare-eligible individuals who were at least 6 months poststroke.
 (20) A total of 399 individuals completed the 6-month study.
 Primary outcome measures were the 10-Meter Walk Test (10MWT), a composite measure of daily function, and device-related serious adverse event rates (SAEs).
 There were 7 secondary outcome measures that assessed function and quality of life.
 Intention-to-treat analysis found that both groups improved walking performance over the 6 months of the study, and the NMES device was non-inferior to the ankle-foot orthosis on the primary outcome measures.
 Only the WalkAide group showed significant improvements from baseline to 6 months on several secondary outcome measures, but there were no significant between-group differences for any of the outcomes.